 Another important factor of instability during the 3rd century was the incursions into the territory of the Empire by the Germanic populations, the so-called “barbarians”.
 For these reasons, this period of Rome's history is known as “the crisis of the third century”.

 Roman chroniclers of the time tended to exaggerate events and explain them apocalyptically.
 The reality is that the third century was a time of uncertainty and fear, which led to the loss of commercial tone, where the process of ruralization of the population accelerated, and the currency lost its use.

 Beyond the stories of the Latin chronicles, the problems of the 3rd century were due to the crisis of political authority, but should not be seen as a global crisis.

 Towards the end of the Third Century, an important figure appears: Diocletian, proclaimed emperor by the army in Nicomedia (East).
 Under the government of Emperor Diocletian, a series of far-reaching reforms were undertaken that sought to bring order to the organization of this immense and decadent territory, to confront the serious problems it was suffering.

-Diocletian’s reforms affected areas of civil and military administration.
-The ceremonial organization of the imperial court was also reformed.
+Diocletian's reforms affected areas of civil and military administration.
+The imperial court reformed the ceremonial organization.

 He also created the figure of two Caesars, which were below the two Augustuses.
 Caesar was a position associated with the Emperor and the person appointed to succeed each of the Augusts.